Vitebsk Voivodeship

+History

 Zygmunt Gloger in his monumental book Historical Geography of the Lands of Old Poland provides this description of the Witebsk Voivodeship:

 “Witebsk (in Latin Vitebscum), located on the Dvina river, was one of main gord of the Principality of Polotsk.
 In the second half of the 12th century, it emerged as a local center of government.
 Conquered by one of the sons of Mindaugas in ca. 1239, it became a permanent part of the Grand Duchy of Lithuania since the times of Gediminas.
 In ca. 1342 Witebsk was already the seat of a starosta, who in the early 16th century were named voivodes.
 First voivode of Witebsk was Jerzy Chlebowicz (...)